Overlooked Deductions-

 - Energy efficient home improvements - if you’re doing home improvements, consider energy efficient external windows and doors, insulation, heating and cooling equipment, and more.
 You could get a tax credit up to 30% of the cost of qualifying items.
 You could also get a tax credit for 30% of the cost of renewable energy home additions such as a solar energy systems or a geothermal heat pump.
 This credit has a lifetime limit of $500 after 2010.

-- Automobile tax credit – a hybrid gas-electric or alternative fuel vehicle could get you a 2010 tax credit if you bought a qualifying vehicle before the end of 2010.
+- Automobile tax credit – a hybrid gas-electric or alternative fuel vehicle could get you a tax credit if you buy a qualifying vehicle.